eyeseast/things-i-use/README.md

 ## CMS

 [WordPress](https://wordpress.org): I once told a friend, "If you can make your site work in WordPress, you should use WordPress."
 I still say that (even when I'd rather code in Python).

-## App template

-[Tarbell](https://tarbell.readthedocs.io/en/1.0.10/): I'm a maintainer, and I like it.
-I would like to make it better.

-## Frontend framework

-[Svelte](https://svelte.technology/): It's a joy to code with and easy to wrap my head around.

 ## Slideshows (or slide-like presentations)